What are Articles of Incorporation?

 Generally, the article of incorporation is filed with the secretary of the state or any other company registrar in the state of the corporation.
 This gives the confirmation of the establishment of the corporation.
 This document contains all the apt pieces of information as per the requirement of the laws of the United States.
 The information contained therein is the firm’s name, the purpose of the business, registered agent, incorporator’s details, type of stock, etc.

 Most states require to have bylaws.
 One needs to keep these documents along with the corporate documents, and it is not filed with the state filing.
 These documents state the directors, officers, duties, responsibilities, etc. The state prohibits any name which is similar to an existing one.
 There are some different rules for the corporations, which are a non-profit, religious, educational, or public benefit, etc. The incorporator signs this document or, in his absence, the board of directors.
 The Securities and Exchange Commission has to approve most of the issuances.

 The Articles of Incorporation vary from state to state.
 But usually, this document contains the following necessary information:

 - Name of the corporation.
-In most states, ‘Inc’ or ‘Incorporation’ is suffixed to the name so as to be called it as a corporation.
+In most states, ‘Inc’ or ‘Incorporation’ is suffixed to the name to be called it a corporation.